syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### resizeSettings `Object`
 {:#members:resizeSettings}

-Gets or sets an object that indicates whether to modify the resizing behaviour.
+Gets or sets an object that indicates whether to modify the resizing behavior.
 ### resizeSettings.resizeMode `enum`
 {:#members:resizeSettings-resizeMode}